ClassicPress and WebP and AVIF Images

 JPEG is known for its versatility and widespread support, making it ideal for displaying photographs and complex images with millions of colors.
 PNG, on the other hand, shines with its support for transparency and lossless compression, making it perfect for icons, logos, and images with text.
 GIF, while limited in color depth, has become synonymous with animated images and short, looping videos.

-jpeg image of R2D2, compressed for faster loading
+jpeg image of R2D2, compressed and resized

 While these legacy formats may not offer the same level of compression or visual quality as their modern counterparts, they remain relevant due to their compatibility with older browsers and devices, ensuring a consistent user experience across the web.